AshutoshRaj1260/FoodGram/CONTRIBUTING.md

 ## 1. Code of Conduct

 Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project, you agree to abide by its terms.
-(You may want to create a `CODE_OF_CONDUCT.md` file later).

 ## 2. How Can I Contribute?